matheus-vieira/matheus-vieira.github.io/source/_questions_2025_dotnet/question-16.md

 ---
 layout: question
-title: Which .NET feature enables automatic memory management?
+title: What is Blazor?
 options:
-- Garbage Collection
+- Testing framework
-- Stack allocation only
+- Logging library
-- Memory pooling
+- Framework for building web UIs with C#
-- Manual memory allocation
+- Database technology
-answer: 1
+answer: 3
-explanation: Garbage Collection is an automatic memory management feature that automatically reclaims memory used by objects that are no longer reachable, preventing memory leaks and simplifying memory management.
+explanation: "Blazor is a framework for building interactive web UIs using C# instead of JavaScript, running on WebAssembly or server-side."
 ---